AlexsLemonade/training-modules/scRNA-seq/tag-based_pre-processing_scRNA-seq.md

 [Alevin](https://www.biorxiv.org/content/10.1101/335000v2), we need a transcriptome to be indexed.
-You can use the same trancriptome index as was used for bulk-RNA-seq, however, due to the smaller pieces and amounts of single cell RNA-seq as opposed to bulk, you may want to build the index with a smaller `-k`.
+You can use the same trancriptome index as was used for bulk-RNA-seq, however, due to the smaller pieces and amounts of single-cell RNA-seq as opposed to bulk, you may want to build the index with a smaller `-k`.
 In this instance, we used a `-k` of 23 using the ensemble transcriptome.